 Renowned for its honey coloured sandy beaches, Cape Maclear is not to be missed.
 While it is a hub for tourism activities – the sandy beaches and warm ocean makes this an excellent beach for snorkelling, kayaking, hiking and diving.

 Mozambique is a popular tourist destination that offers year-round sunshine and unspoilt beaches.
-White sand beaches, turquoise warm waters, shoals of colourful fish and pounding surf make it one of Africa’s most enticing beach destinations.
-It offers laid-back lifestyle at its best.
+White-sand beaches, turquoise warm waters, shoals of colourful fish and pounding surf make it one of Africa’s most enticing beach destinations.
+Mozambique offers the laid-back lifestyle at its best.

 5. Tofo Beach, Inhambane